wecodemore/wpstarter/docs/03-WordPress-Integration.md

 #### WP_HOME

-This is not a WP Starter variable, but standard WordPress configuration constants.
+This is not a WP Starter variable, but a standard WordPress configuration constant.

 However, unlike WordPress, WP Starter will always make sure it is set.